spieseba/docker-sandbox/README.md

 # LLM CLI Development Container

-A largely secure and isolated Docker environment for experimenting with AI coding assistants including OpenAI Codex, Google Gemini CLI, and Claude Code.
+A largely secure and isolated Docker environment for experimenting with AI coding assistants including Claude Code, OpenAI Codex and Google Gemini CLI.

 ## Purpose
 This container provides a sandboxed environment to explore and test LLM-powered coding tools without compromising your host system's security.
 It combines filesystem isolation, network restrictions, and a comfortable zsh development environment.

 ## Key Features
-- **Multi-AI Support**: Pre-configured for Codex CLI and Gemini CLI.
-Exentsible to Claude Code.
+- **Multi-AI Support**: Pre-configured for Claude Code, Codex CLI, and Gemini CLI.
 - **Network Isolation**: Firewall-based whitelist approach (inspired by Anthropic's Claude Code devcontainer)
 - **Filesystem Isolation**: Only explicitly mounted directories are accessible
 - **Credential Management**: Secure mounting of OAuth tokens from host machine